King of Prussia, Pennsylvania: 21st century

+For more than a quarter century, the King of Prussia Inn remained marooned on a median island, with motor traffic whizzing past on both sides.
+It was sealed up for years, surrounded by a high fence.
+With the further expansion of U.S. Route 202 proposed in 1997, the inn's future was once again threatened, but it was successfully relocated to a nearby site in 2000.
+Today, only one historic building from King of Prussia remains at its original location, the former Dr. Henry DeWitt Pawling house/Peacock Gardens at 826 W. DeKalb Pike.

 By the 2000s, the business park in King of Prussia was outdated and was losing tenants.
 By 2009, several office building owners pushed for Upper Merion Township to improve the business park.
 Improvements were made to King of Prussia including landscaping the median of US 202, installing King of Prussia signs at the borders to the community, creating a shuttle service connecting the business park to nearby train stations, and changing the zoning laws to allow for apartments and townhouses to be constructed in the business park.
 The vacancy rates at the business park have since dropped.